Filing Taxes as a Non-Resident

 U.S. Tax season survival handbook for international students on F-1 Visas

-Sprintax YouTube ChannelMistakes to avoid when completing taxes
+Mistakes to avoid when completing taxes

 Frequently Asked Questions

-Where can I find this year's Sprintax code for UNCG F-1 visa holders? - updated January 2023The Sprintax code has been sent to all F-1 visa holders at UNCG students since January in each of the ISSS Insider emails.
-For your convenience, you can reference the information here.
+The Sprintax code has been sent to all F-1 visa holders at UNCG students starting in early January 2024 and in each of the ISSS Insider emails thereafter.
+For your convenience, you can access the Sprintax software at this link

 Do I count as a resident or nonresident for tax purposes?

 If you have been in the U.S. for less than 5 years, you will be considered a nonresident for tax purposes.
-Sprintax has a feature to help determine your filing status based on entry and exit dates to the U.S. Please setup a Sprintax account and respond to the questions to determine if you are a resident or nonresident.
+Sprintax has a feature to help determine your filing status based on entry and exit dates to the U.S. Please set up a Sprintax account and respond to the questions to determine if you are a resident or nonresident.

 I did not work in the U.S. last year, do I still have to file taxes as an F-1 visa holder?
 What about my dependents?